-SUMMARY: The U.S. Fish and Wildlife Service (Service or we) is proposing migratory bird subsistence harvest regulations in Alaska for the 2015 season.
-These regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
-These regulations were developed under a comanagement process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives.
+SUMMARY: The U.S. Fish and Wildlife Service (Service or we) is proposing migratory bird subsistence harvest regulations in Alaska for the 2016 season.
+These proposed regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
+These proposed regulations were developed under a co-management process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives.
 The rulemaking is necessary because the regulations governing the subsistence harvest of migratory birds in Alaska are subject to annual review.
-This rulemaking proposes region-specific regulations that would go into effect on April 2, 2015, and expire on August 31, 2015.
+This rulemaking proposes region-specific regulations that would go into effect on April 2, 2016, and expire on August 31,

-DATES: We will accept comments received or postmarked on or before November 4, 2014.
-We must receive requests for public hearings, in writing, at the address shown in FOR FURTHER INFORMATION CONTACT by October 20, 2014.
+DATES: We will accept comments received or postmarked on or before February 16, 2016.
+We must receive requests for public hearings, in writing, at the address shown in FOR FURTHER INFORMATION CONTACT by February 1, 2016.